Methodology

 Category-Fit Check

-Each candidate goes through a Claude Sonnet review that asks one focused question: is this product in the same category as the invention?
+Each candidate goes through a focused model review that asks one question: is this product in the same category as the invention?
 Solid-state sensor pages get dropped from rotating-sensor searches.
 Mapping software gets dropped from sensor-hardware searches.
 The check is recall-tuned — borderline products pass through to verification rather than being dropped early.
 Decisions come back with a confidence band that affects the final ranking.

 Category match, not feature match.
 Recall over precision at this stage.